vmalnathnambiar/exfilms/README.md

 > - Unable to parse mzML data that has a file size **GREATER THAN** 2GB.
 > - Large MS data may cause Node environment to terminate abruptly due to memory limit exhaustion.
 > - Slow output write speed due to build architecture difference (i.e, Intel vs AMD vs ARM) when running ExfilMS with Docker.
-> - Unable to output extracted files when running ExfilMS in interactive mode with Docker.

 <br>